Skip to main content

 • charttype

-one of line, area or stacked, if empty or missing, the line will be used
+one of line, area, stacked or heatmap, if empty or missing, the line will be used

 • priority